Sara-Iftikhar/easy_mpl/docs/source/intro.rst

 why should I write at least three lines to plot a simple array with legend when same can be done in one line and my purpose is just to view the array.
 Why I can't simply do ``plot(data)`` or ``imshow(img)``.
 This motivation gave birth to this library.
-`easy_mpl` stands for easy maplotlib.
+`easy_mpl` stands for easy matplotlib.
 The purpose of this is to ease the use of matplotlib while keeping the flexibility of object oriented programming paradigm of matplotlib intact.
 Using these one liners will save the time and will not hurt.
 Moreover, you can swap most function of this library with that of matplotlib and